Hit-And-Run Victims: Next Steps and Claiming Compensation

-As a general rule, traffic offences such as reckless or dangerous driving or hit-and-run are NOT extraditable crimes as enumerated under the First Schedule of the Extradition Act.
-In this regard, such offences cannot be made basis to request that the foreigner be extradited to Singapore to face liability.
+As a general rule, traffic offences such as reckless or dangerous driving or hit-and-run are NOT extraditable crimes.
+As a result, such offences generally cannot be made the basis of a request that a foreigner be extradited to Singapore to face liability.

-However, if the offender flees to Malaysia, he/she may be extradited since reckless driving is considered a seizable offence which Malaysia is willing to extradite offenders to Singapore for.
+However, if the offender flees to Malaysia, he/she may be extradited since reckless driving is considered a seizable offence for which Malaysia is willing to extradite offenders to Singapore.